jrrera/jrrera.github.io/index.md

 ---
 layout: page
-title: Thoughts on JavaScript, AngularJS, Python & App Engine.
+title: Thoughts on JavaScript, AngularJS, and more
-tagline: Thoughts on JavaScript, AngularJS, Python & App Engine.
+tagline: Thoughts on JavaScript, AngularJS, and more  – by Jonathan Guerrera
 ---
 {% include JB/setup %}